Numeric facts on fractions, that few are aware of.

 1. The fraction has a finite number of digits (less m) OR is a repeated sequence with at the most m-1 digits per group

-2. A repeated sequence will have at the most n-1 zeroes next to each other, if the number is below 10ⁿ
+2. A repeated sequence will have at the most n-1 zeroes next to each other, if the number m is below 10ⁿ

 3. Interesting digit-structure of the sequence times m, with many 9’s (base minus 1) .